- Emergency relief

 You may also be eligible for a rebate.
 A list of what is available is on the MoneySmart website.

-Your utility may offer you assistance under their hardship policy or a HUGS (Hardship Utilities Grant Scheme)
+Your utility may offer you assistance under their hardship policy.

 It is also possible to arrange to pay your utilities bills directly through Centrelink.
 That is, the money from your benefits goes straight to your utilities before what remains is transferred to your bank account.
 This arrangement is called Centrepay.